Introduction

 Scarf ties

-I have tried on this scarf in a variety of ways.
+I have tried on the scarf in a variety of ways.
 At the moment, as it is so new, the silk fabric is very crisp and stiff so doesn’t fall easily into soft folds.
 Anyway, you can get the general idea of how it looks when worn.
 This double face scarf really needs to be tied in ways that make the most of the two sides, although it will be nice, occasionally, to highlight one side or the other.
 The scarf rings are by MaiTai.

 Background information